jbemmel/srl-frr-agent/README.md

 fe80::9f:7fff:feff:1 dev e1-1.0 lladdr 02:9f:7f:ff:00:01 router REACHABLE
 ...
 ```
 SR Linux does not allow configuration of link-local addresses on interfaces, and next hops with such addresses (ipv4/v6) are currently ignored.
-Therefore, this demo agent instead assigns a pair of /31 IPv4 addresses based on the peer's IPv4 router ID, and assigns that to the interface after the automatic IPv6 BGP peering session is established.
+Therefore, this demo agent instead assigns a /31 IPv4 address based on a configured range, and assigns that to the interface after the automatic IPv6 BGP peering session is established.
 Similarly, a mapped IPv4 local /127 peer link is provisioned for IPv6, using the lowest router ID as a base (+1 or -1 for the peer IP).

-The IPv4 addresses are asymmetrical, as they are only used to lookup the MAC address of the next hop:
+The IPv4 addresses are asymmetrical, as they are only used to lookup the MAC address of the next hop.
+It may happen that the same address is used on both sides of the link:
 ```
-spine e1-1.0: 1.1.1.0/31 -> leaf  = 1.1.1.1 (router ID)
+spine e1-1.0: 192.0.0.0/31 -> leaf ARP entry for 192.0.0.1
-leaf  e1-1.0: 1.1.0.0/31 -> spine = 1.1.0.1 (router ID)
+leaf  e1-1.0: 192.0.0.0/31 -> spine ARP entry for 192.0.0.1
 ```

 These addresses are automatically managed by the agent:
 ```
-A:spine1# /interface ethernet-1/1
+A:spine1# info /interface ethernet-1/1
---{ + running }--[ interface ethernet-1/1 ]--
+    interface ethernet-1/1 {
-A:spine1# info
         admin-state enable
         subinterface 0 {
-        admin-state enable
+            description "auto-configured by SRL FRR agent peer=1.1.1.1" admin-state enable
             ipv4 {
-            address 1.1.1.0/31 {
+                address 192.0.0.0/31 {
                     primary
                 }
                 arp {
+                    duplicate-address-detection false
-                neighbor 1.1.1.1 {
+                    neighbor 192.0.0.1 {
-                    link-layer-address 02:2D:12:FF:00:01 !!! managed by SRL FRR agent }
+                        link-layer-address 02:CF:5B:FF:00:01 !!! auto-configured by SRL FRR agent peer=1.1.1.1
                     }
                 }
+            }
             ipv6 {
-            address ::ffff:1.1.0.1/127 {
+                address fc00:101:101:101:1::/127 {
                     primary
                 }
+                router-advertisement {
+                    router-role {
+                        admin-state disable
                     }
                 }
---{ + running }--[ interface ethernet-1/1 ]--
+            }
+        }
+    }
 ```
+Note how duplicate address detection needs to be disabled, in case the same address is used on both sides.
+Also note how SR Linux IPv6 RA are disabled (as FRR is sending these as well, and they may conflict)

 ## Populating the data path: adding routes using the SR Linux NDK